 Resources

-Very often, the allocation of resource is critical to the efficiency of a business process.
-For example, if there are more available staffs and counters, this helps to increase the efficiency of customer service.
-But of course, if the available staffs and counters are more than enough, those non-used resources are wasted.
-With simulation, you can determine the optimal resource allocation by evaluating the resource consumption of current process.
+Resource allocation is often critical to the efficiency of a business process.
+For example, having more staff and service counters available can improve the efficiency of customer service.
+However, if the number of available staff and counters exceeds what is actually needed, the unused resources result in waste.
+Simulation helps determine the optimal resource allocation by evaluating the resource consumption of the current process.

 Duration

-Duration is the time elapsed from the entering of flow object until the leaving of that flow object.
-It is understandably that the duration of flow object has significant effect to the efficiency of a business process.
-Imagine if it takes 5 minutes to complete the process of just one payment in a supermarket, a long queue will be acculumated to wait for trancation.
+Duration refers to the time elapsed from when a flow object is entered to when it is exited.
+Understandably, the duration of a flow object has a significant impact on the overall efficiency of a business process.
+For example, if it takes five minutes to complete just one payment in a supermarket, a long queue will quickly build up as more customers arrive to check out.

 Input